The Railroad That Never Was: The Decatur & State Line Railway

 |Farthest north pier, the 4th pier, invisible from satellite imagery as it isn't over the river.|

-The line was chartered in 1869, when construction over the river began, but the project quickly lost its financial backing partly because of the Great Chicago Fire.
+The line was chartered in 1869, when construction over the Kankakee River, including the bridge piers, began, but the project quickly lost its financial backing partly because of the Great Chicago Fire.

 Had it been constructed, the route would've run through Bellflower, Farmer City, Saybrook, Chatsworth, Wilton Center, and Frankfort, among other towns, before connecting with the Chicago Rock Island & Pacific.